firdousalam/AWS-Certified-Cloud-Practitioner-CLF-C02/README.md

 https://aws.amazon.com/s3/

-Domain
-Technology
- # question 17
-Skipped
-Which of the following services are provided by Amazon Route 53?
+ # question 17 Which of the following services are provided by Amazon Route 53?
 (Select Two)

-IP routing
+1. IP routing

-Load balancing
+2. Load balancing

-Correct selection
-Health checks and monitoring
+3. Health checks and monitoring

-Correct selection
-Domain registration
+4. Domain registration

-Transfer acceleration
+5. Transfer acceleration

 Overall explanation
-Correct options:
+### Correct options: 3 and 4
 Domain registration
 Health checks and monitoring

 Amazon Route 53 is a highly available and scalable cloud Domain Name System (DNS) web service.
 It is designed to give developers and businesses an extremely reliable and cost-effective way to route end users to Internet applications by translating names like www.example.com into the numeric IP addresses like 192.0.2.1 that computers use to connect to each other.